 It’s a sobering moment to behold.
 Cowering out of the cold night wind, blue moonlight streams through gaping holes in the roof, eerie spotlights casting ghostly shadows within the beaten and broken frame.
 The ancient flooring creaks nervously as we push onward, passing large black holes descending down to the crashing waves beneath.
 A fall now would be certain death.

-We push forwards with a single-minded focus, out to the very end of Brighton’s iconic West Pier.
-We’re now so far off the promenade all we can hear is the roar of the wind and crashing of sea far below.
+We push forwards with single-minded focus, out to the very end of Brighton’s iconic West Pier, so far from the promenade all we can hear is the roar of the wind and crashing of sea.

-Sliding my head through the last Victorian grating I settle in to a smile, and with the cold sea mist and pitch black night belittling our victory with a patronising laugh, allow the white noise to take over.
+Sliding my head through the last Victorian grating, I settle in to a well-earned grin.
+With the cold sea mist and pitch black of night belittling our victorious triumph, I finally let the white noise take over.